The 1848 Society

 Further, when Ole Miss is aware that friends intend to contribute planned gift support, the university can work with them to ensure that their interests and intentions are clearly understood and can be followed accurately.

 Finally, although the university recognizes that receipt of any individual planned gift is unpredictable, if enough individual plans are known, the university can make valid estimates about future receipts.
 Thus, financial plans and projections for the future can be made with more confidence and accuracy.

 What Benefits Do Members Receive?

-1848 Society members who give their consent are listed in the University of Mississippi Foundation Annual Report and, from time to time, in other university publications.
+1848 Society members who give their consent are listed in the University of Mississippi Annual Report and, from time to time, in other university publications.
 A certificate, signed by the chancellor, confirms membership.
 1848 Society members are invited to university donor-recognition events.
 Finally, 1848 Society members enjoy the informed thanks of a grateful university.